 Standardising and centralising the global infrastructure and operations would enable the company to respond quickly, and at scale, to worldwide opportunities.
 A key element of the project strategy was the implementation of standard global service management processes across the whole enterprise.

 The creation of a planned three-year TOP (transformation operations processes) programme would ultimately involve the consolidation of over 430 data centers into just four mega data centres, as well as the migration from a regional model to a global service line.
 In addition to helping to leverage business opportunities, a further key gain would be a reduction in unit operating costs.
-Between 2003 and 2005 the target was to realize a decrease of around 25%—the user population for IT is around 80,000, with annual operating costs running at over $1 million.
+The target was to realise a decrease of around 25%—the user population for IT is around 80,000, with annual operating costs running at over $1 million.

 “Our definitive goal was to create value for the enterprise,” explains the Programme Director.
-“Combining five separate internal IT organizations into a single global operations organization was just part of the picture.
+“Combining five separate internal IT organisations into a single global operations organisation was just part of the picture.
 Establishing a world-class operation would ultimately involve transforming technology, people, and processes.”

 Standardising and centralizing the global infrastructure and operations would enable the company to respond quickly, and at scale, to worldwide opportunities.
 A key element of the project strategy was the implementation of standard global service management processes across the whole enterprise.

 “It became clear that to obtain world-class standards of service delivery, the enterprise would need to adopt a framework based on ITIL®—widely accepted as the industry leader in delivering operationally excellent processes,” explains the Programme Director.
 “We needed to provide our global service management and delivery operational functions with self-sustaining processes that would support and help deliver world-class operations.”